ZRP High School

 The year 2004 saw the enrollment of a new batch of students, thus offering form 1 and form 2 education.
 With this increase, staff also needed to be increased, therefore more teachers were recruited to accommodate the growing number of classes.
 This was a process that continued until 2008, which is when it became a full house, with students starting Form 1 up to Form 6.

 After the death of Headmaster Mr. Rinashe in October 2005, Mr. Muzhanye became Acting Headmaster until 2006 when Mr. Tarehwa, a former Head at St Ignatius took over.

 The year 2006 saw the first batch of students take their Ordinary Level examinations with slightly over 100 candidates registering to write.
 The school registered a 98% pass rate, thus making it the best performing school in Harare, and one of the top in the country.
 Four candidates recorded a result of 'nine'.
 Owing to inadequate equipment, the school had to improvise a lot, which saw the first batch of A Level students struggle, particularly in science.
 They had to make do with the little that was available for experiments.
 However, this did not stop the candidates from performing well and saw then record a 92% pass rate during the 2008 A Level examinations, making ZRP High School one of the top performing schools in the country, a title which they still proudly hold to date.

-Apart from academics, the school offers co-curricular activities which include sport and clubs.
-One of the most successful has been the debate club which was initiated in 2006 and saw the school win the Harare Nugget Debate Championships.
-To date the school has been a force to reckon with in the debating spheres, and has further produced students who have managed to be part of the junior parliament of Zimbabwe.